-To think about the goal further I created a NEEDS AND EXPECTATIONS analysis thinking about what the action plan needed to do and what we might expect the plan to be.
+To begin thinking about the design I created a Needs and Expectations analysis thinking about what the action plan needed to do and what we might expect the plan to be.

 |To create themes which help the group focus on the direction that we would like to take.|

 To create a list of projects for the group.

 To set down some workable ideas for the group.